 Applications for Big Data

 Data-driven companies use what is known as "big data" in a variety of ways to gain insights and achieve competitive advantages.
-These methods have grown increasingly sophisticated, as the volume of data itself continues to increases exponentially -- doubling every 18 months, according to ComputerWorld.
-Some forms of business analytics are:
+These methods have grown increasingly sophisticated as the volume of data itself continues to increase exponentially, spurred further by the shift to digital life during the COVID-19 pandemic.
+Statista projects big data creation will more than double between 2021 and 2025.

 For decades, insurance companies have used business analytics to estimate risk and develop actuarial models.
-Farmers have used business analytics to help them determine the ideal amounts of fertilizer, sun and water for each crop.
-Credit card companies and banks have used it to assess the risk levels of applicants.
-A major component of this financial data is the credit score and all of the data included in credit reports.
+According to Proagrica, farmers use AI-driven data analytics to optimize agricultural processes, reduce waste, improve yields and increase profits.
+Credit card companies and banks use analysis of data to assess the risk levels of applicants.
+A major component of this financial data is the credit score and the wealth of data included in credit reports.

-These are just a few of the many examples of the ways to use business analytics.
-When you think about your own experiences as a consumer, you can imagine just how pervasive business analytics skills are in the best-performing organizations -- and how important developing this skill is for your career.
+These are just a few of the many examples of how business analytics can be used in diverse settings.
+When you think about your own experiences as a consumer, you can imagine just how pervasive business analytics skills are in the best-performing organizations — and how important developing these skills are for your management career.

 Have a question or concern about this article?
 Please contact us.